-Before I go on I need to clarify something: queso fresco is curdled with acid, like lemon juice or vinegar, and queso blanco, a similar cheese is curdled with rennet, an animal enzyme that you can usually find it in the baking aisle of the grocery store.
+Before I go on, I need to clarify something: queso fresco is curdled with acid, like lemon juice, lime juice or vinegar.
+Queso fresco will have a slight tangy flavor.
+Queso blanco, a similar cheese is curdled with rennet, an animal enzyme that you can usually find in the baking aisle of the grocery store.
 There are also some vegetarian rennet products, but I don't have any experience with them.

 Cheesemaking is another hobby

 I've tried making ricotta, and goat cheese.
-The process for making queso fresco is similar, and again, most of the times you will not need special ingredients.
-Mozzarella and burrata are next on my list.
+The process for making queso fresco is similar, and again, most of the time you will not need special ingredients.
+Mozzarella cheese and burrata are next on my list.
 Being Latin American, I really had to try my hand at making queso fresco because you can use it in so many different ways.
 I like to spread it on baguette and top it with a bit of fig jam.
 Do you like nachos?
-Queso fresco is perfect over nachos.
+Queso fresco is a mild cheese and perfect over tortilla chips to balance a spicy salsa like sour cream does.

 The origins of cheese-making go back to approximately the 5th millennium BC, and is attributed to pastoral societies.
 Terracotta vats with what appear to be draining holes have been found at excavation sites.
 There is also evidence of cheese-making from drawings found in Egyptians tombs.
 By the time of the Roman Empire cheese-making was already an established art.